Vietnam.vn - Nền tảng quảng bá Việt Nam

 tâm thần - Ảnh 1.

-Most patients with schizophrenia say they hear a voice constantly in their heads - Photo: AI
+Most patients with schizophrenia report hearing a voice constantly repeating in their heads - Photo: AI

-For the past 50 years, scientists have suspected that auditory hallucinations (hearing voices that aren't there) in schizophrenia patients are caused by the brain confusing "inner voices" with real sounds from the environment.
-However, because inner speech is a private experience, proving this has been nearly impossible, until now.
+For the past 50 years, scientists have suspected that auditory hallucinations (hearing voices that aren't real) in schizophrenic patients are due to the brain confusing "internal voices" with real sounds from the environment.
+However, because internal voices are inherently private experiences, proving this has been nearly impossible until now.

-Thomas Whitford, a psychology researcher at the University of New South Wales (Australia), and colleagues used electroencephalography (EEG) to measure brain waves when participants "spoke in their heads", and compared that response with when they heard voices in hallucinations.
+Thomas Whitford, a psychology researcher at the University of New South Wales (Australia), and his colleagues used electroencephalography (EEG) to measure brainwaves when participants were "speaking in their heads," and compared that response to when they heard voices during hallucinations.

-According to ScienceAlert, the research team conducted a test on 142 people, divided into three groups: 55 people with schizophrenia who had recent auditory hallucinations, 44 people with the disease but without auditory hallucinations, and 43 healthy people with no history of mental disorders.
+According to ScienceAlert, the research team conducted the experiment on 142 people, divided into three groups: 55 people with schizophrenia who had recently experienced auditory hallucinations, 44 people with the disease but without auditory hallucinations, and 43 healthy people with no history of mental disorders.

-All were asked to listen to the sound through headphones and imagine silently saying the word "bah" or "bih" in their heads at the same time as the sound was played.
-They had no idea whether the sound they heard matched the word they were thinking.
+Everyone was asked to listen to sounds through headphones while simultaneously imagining themselves whispering the word "bah" or "bih" at the same time as the sound was played.
+They had no idea whether the sound they heard matched the word they were thinking of.

-The results showed that in the group with auditory hallucinations, when the "inner speech" matched the external sound, the brain reacted much more strongly than in the other two groups.
+The results showed that in the group experiencing auditory hallucinations, when the "voices in their heads" matched the external sounds, the brain reacted much more strongly than in the other two groups.

-“In normal people, when we speak silently in our heads, the brain region that processes sound decreases in activity, just as it does when we hear our own voice,” explains researcher Thomas Whitford.
-“But in people who regularly hear ‘voices,’ this response is reversed: the same brain region becomes more active, as if they were actually hearing someone else’s voice.”
+"In normal people, when we whisper in our heads, the brain region that processes sound becomes less active, similar to when we hear our own voice," researcher Thomas Whitford explains.
+"But in people who regularly hear 'voices,' this response is reversed: that brain region becomes more active, as if they were actually hearing someone else's voice."

-This finding strongly supports the hypothesis that the voices heard by schizophrenic patients are their own inner voices, but the brain misinterprets the source of the sound, thinking it comes from outside.
+This finding strongly reinforces the hypothesis that the voices heard by schizophrenic patients are their own inner voices, but the brain misinterprets the sound's origin, believing it to be from outside.

-This could open up new avenues for early diagnosis and early intervention for people at risk of psychosis, before severe symptoms appear.
+This could open new avenues for early diagnosis and intervention for individuals at risk of developing psychotic states, before severe symptoms appear.

-This research not only helps to decode one of the oldest mysteries in psychiatry, but also contributes to reducing stigma against the patient, showing that the "voices" they hear are not baseless imagination, but the result of a biological deviation in brain activity.
+This research not only helps unravel one of the oldest mysteries in psychiatry, but also contributes to reducing stigma for patients, showing that the "voices" they hear are not unfounded fantasies, but rather the result of a biological malfunction in brain function.

 The work was published in the journal Schizophrenia Bulletin, October 2025.